Minister of Health, Dr. Aaron Motsoaledi

 c.
 The ECDoH failed to guide and support TPHPRC.

 d.
-It has a long history of failure to implement or action plans supported by well-researched studies.
+It has a long history of failing to implement or action plans supported by well-researched studies.

 a.
 Nothing was recorded for his h-index;